Important Notes

 -

 Before searching for the ID, connect the Tool Board to a UTOC or a Main Board flashed with bridge firmware using an XT30 data cable.
-A reference wiring diagram is provided below.
+The reference wiring diagram is below.

 -